AdobeDocs/photoshop-api-docs/README.md

   "options":{
     "layers":[
       {
-        "operations":{
-          "edit":true                                   // <--- NEW KEYWORD TO INDICATE AN ADDITION
-        },
-        "input":{                                       // <--- NEW KEYWORD TO INDICATE IMAGE REPLACEMENT INFO "href":"/files/newBackgroundImage.jpeg",
+        "edit":{},										// <--- NEW KEYWORD TO INDICATE AN ADDITION "input":{                                       // <--- NEW KEYWORD TO INDICATE IMAGE REPLACEMENT INFO "href":"/files/newBackgroundImage.jpeg",
           "storage":"adobe"